aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details How old is Toko?

-:comet: : _Happy birthday Toko-chan!
+☄ : _Happy birthday Toko-chan!
 What's your age by the way?_

-:tropical*drink: : \_I can't remember, so please judge me by my appearance.*
+🍹 : _I can't remember, so please judge me by my appearance._

-:comet: : _So what's your age judging from your appearance?_
+☄ : _So what's your age judging from your appearance?_

-:tropical*drink: : \_Two years old ~*
+🍹 : _Two years old ~_

-:comet: : _That's not even possible, if you are 2 years old you should be a little child!_
+☄ : _That's not even possible, if you are 2 years old you should be a little child!_

 :::

 ::: details Duo live concert

-:tropical*drink: : \_So where should we hold our duo live concert?*
+🍹 : _So where should we hold our duo live concert?_

-:comet: : _What about...
+☄ : _What about...
 Toyosu PIT?_

-:tropical*drink: : \_Ahhhhh that's also my dream live stage!*
+🍹 : _Ahhhhh that's also my dream live stage!_

-:comet: : _...and it's where the dreams of EnSta started!_
+☄ : _...and it's where the dreams of EnSta started!_

-:comet: : _It wasn't even enough to just sing 4 songs on air, I would like to call for at least 10 songs!_
+☄ : _It wasn't even enough to just sing 4 songs on air, I would like to call for at least 10 songs!_

-:tropical*drink: : \_Yes only us singing!*
+🍹 : _Yes only us singing!_

 :::

 ::: details How long has it been since we met?

-:tropical*drink: : \_How long has it been since we knew each other?*
+🍹 : _How long has it been since we knew each other?_

-:comet: : _Eh...
+☄ : _Eh...
 I think it's been more than year?_

-:tropical*drink: : \_It has been a pretty long time.*
+🍹 : _It has been a pretty long time._

-:tropical*drink: : \_I never imagined that we would be so close back then.*
+🍹 : _I never imagined that we would be so close back then._

-:comet: : _Hey but I did!!_
+☄ : _Hey but I did!!_

 :::

 ::: details Cover song when?

-:comet: : _So when should we start on making a cover song and MV?_
+☄ : _So when should we start on making a cover song and MV?_

-:tropical*drink: : \_Right here, right now!*
+🍹 : _Right here, right now!_

-:comet: : _Okay! let's post it tomorrow!_
+☄ : _Okay! let's post it tomorrow!_

-:tropical*drink: : \_Time to work through the night...*
+🍹 : _Time to work through the night..._

-:tropical*drink: : \_Guess we have to figure it out all by ourselves or we would be late!*
+🍹 : _Guess we have to figure it out all by ourselves or we would be late!_

 :::

 ::: details She never fails me

-:tropical*drink: : \_What's your recommended content?*
+🍹 : _What's your recommended content?_

-:comet: : _Can I... say the title?_
+☄ : _Can I... say the title?_

-:tropical*drink: : \_Sure go ahead.*
+🍹 : _Sure go ahead._

-:comet: : _Ensemble Stars !!_ (without hesitation)
+☄ : _Ensemble Stars !!_ (without hesitation)

-:tropical*drink: : \_She never fails me.*
+🍹 : _She never fails me._

 :::

 ::: details Karaoke when?

-:tropical*drink: : \_I really want to achieve more with you... and of course play along with you more.*
+🍹 : _I really want to achieve more with you... and of course play along with you more._

-:tropical*drink: : \_I want to go to Karaoke!*
+🍹 : _I want to go to Karaoke!_

-:comet: : _Then let's meet at the station tomorrow._
+☄ : _Then let's meet at the station tomorrow._

-:tropical*drink: : \_Alright let's meet tomorrow!*
+🍹 : _Alright let's meet tomorrow!_

 :::